Kento-Okuyama/Regime_Switching/README.md

 ... no reliable estimate produced
 Lmd not used

+Adding dropout indicator
+- AR(1) model (Kalman filter)

 Adding interaction effects
-- added interaction effects to the transition probability (Hamilton filter part)
+- transition probability (Hamilton filter)
+- AR(1) model (Kalman filter)

 Future:
 - simulation studies - multiple experiments? (not for master thesis)

-## file description
+## file description (interaction in both the kalman filter and hamilton filter + dropout as a covariate in the Kalman filter)
 - sam_preprocessing: loading data & getting factor scores (Bartlett scores) of the data
 - adam: function that runs adam optimization
 - algo: Kim Filter and parameter optimization (Eigendecomposition + Diagonal purtubation)
-- algo_after: Kim filter for the etstimated model, and some evaluation (not yet)
+- algo_after: Kim filter for the etstimated model, and some evaluation